ksu-cs-textbooks/cis526/content/08-routing/02-routing.md

 date: 2018-08-24T10:53:26-05:00
 ---

 In web development, routing refers to the process of matching an incoming request with generating the appropriate response.
 For most web servers (and definitely for Node-based ones), we abstract the process of generating the response into a function.
-We often call these functions _endpoints_ as thier purpose is to serve the response, effectively ending the processing of an incoming request with an appropriate response.
+We often call these functions _endpoints_ as their purpose is to serve the response, effectively ending the processing of an incoming request with an appropriate response.

 With a Node webserver, endpoint functions typically take in a `req` (an instance of http.IncomingMessage) and `res` (an instance of http.ServerResponse) objects.
 These objects form an abstraction around the HTTP request and response.

 Routing in a Node webserver therefore consists of examining the properties of the `req` object and determining which endpoint function to invoke.
-Up to this point, we've done this logic in a `handleRequest()` function, in a farily ad-hoc way.
+Up to this point, we've done this logic in a `handleRequest()` function, in a fairly ad-hoc way.
 Consider what we might need to do for a dynamically generated blog - we'd need to serve static files (like CSS and JS files), as well as dynamically generated pages for blog posts and the home page.
 What might our `handleRequest()` look like in that case?

 Let's assume we have a `serveHome()` function to serve the home page, a `serveFile()` function to serve static files, and a `servePost()` function to serve dynamically generated posts.
 Determining if the request is for the homepage is easy, as we know the path should just be a forward slash: